How Speech Therapy Can Help Post-Concussion Syndrome | Cognitive FX

 It’s always important to ensure you’re eating well and drinking plenty of water, but this is even more important when you’re struggling with the effects from a TBI or post-concussion syndrome.
 Our brains need regular doses of water, protein, lipids (fats), carbohydrates, antioxidants, vitamins, minerals, and sodium to function well, so ensuring that you’re eating a balanced diet with plenty of brain-healthy foods is crucial for helping with cognitive ability and energy.

 At Cognitive FX, we take a multidisciplinary approach to treating brain injury and concussion patients.
-This means we employ various therapies during your week of treatment at our center to ensure you benefit from the most improvements possible for your health care.
+This means we employ various therapies during your treatment at our center to ensure you benefit from the most improvements possible for your health care.

 One of the issues we explain to our patients is that their real-life problems are largely caused by issues with something called “neurovascular coupling,” or NVC.